mars

 levtype: sfc

-Data from several levels types must be requested in separate requests, with the join command.
+Data from several level types must be requested in separate requests, with the join command.

 input: